aicenter/ShoDi/README.md

 Library
 =======

+The library can be used to load the data structures precomputed by the preprocessor and then answer queries quickly using those structures.

 Compiling
 ---------

-Let us now focus on the shared library.
-The library can be used to load the data structures precomputed by the preprocessor and then answer queries quickly using those structures.
 In order to use the library, we first need to compile it for our architecture.
 This can be again achieved easily using `CMake`.
 First, run `CMake` in the root of this project.
 This should create a `Makefile` with a target called `shortestPaths` that will build the shared library.

-In Linux, the process can be done as follows:
+The process can be done as follows:
-* `mkdir cmakedata`
+* `mkdir build`
-* `cd cmakedata`
+* `cd build`
 * `cmake ..`
-* `make shortestPaths`
+* `cmake --build . --target shortestPaths`

 The output of this should be a `.so` file on Linux or a `.dll` file on Windows.